daveabrock/daveabrock.github.io/_drafts/dotnet-stacks-21.markdown

 ---
 date: "2020-10-09"
-title: "The .NET Stacks #21: Some stuff"
+title: "The .NET Stacks #21: Azure Static Web Apps, .NET 6 feedback, and more!"
 tags: [dotnet-stacks]
 header:
     overlay_image: /assets/images/stacks-21-card.png
     overlay_filter: 0.8
-excerpt: This week, we look at some stuff.
+excerpt: This week, we take a look at Azure Static Web Apps, dotnet-monitor, and more.
 comments: false
 ---